Boulangerie/hubot-mill/README.md

 - [ ] Add hubot behavior
 - [ ] (Depending of : Learn hubot to learn) Update or consider it

-### Learn hubot to learn
-POC on fact hubot can get a json file through slack Can be a link to file but it's less safer
-Finally we can brainwash hubot if we want !
-Maybe if sumologic fix their API we could use it properly and avoid a lot of this stuff

-- [ ] Add brain capabilities
-  - [ ] Import widget into hubot brain
-    - [ ] Should add or override
-  - [ ] brainwash command

 ### Learn hubot to make beautiful graphs
 - [ ] Missing graph